 Lawyer in TorontoHousing & Career Guide · 2026

 Toronto is Canada's largest job market for most professions, giving Lawyers broad choice — but housing pressure remains close to Vancouver levels.
 At $130K average annual income, Lawyers are among the highest earners in Canada — which meaningfully changes the housing math compared to median-wage workers.
-On the housing side, a Lawyer in Toronto faces a manageable market — requiring approximately 8 yr 8 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 26.3% of pre-tax salary.
+On the housing side, a Lawyer in Toronto faces a l3 under pressure market — requiring approximately 8 yr 8 mo of gross income to own a 2-bedroom home, with rent consuming roughly 26.3% of pre-tax salary.

 How Toronto compares for Lawyers